SeanSnake93/Project_2/README.md

 | ----rwx---                                                    | Read, Write and Exicute Privlages for Group.               |
 | -------rwx                                                    | Read, Write and Exicute Privlages for all other users.     |

-To allow the "gitpush.sh" to have **Execute** Permissions you can use the command...
+To allow the `gitpush.sh` to have **Execute** Permissions you can use the command...

 | Code Input *- Bash*                                           | Output                                                     |
 | :------------------------------------------------------------ | :--------------------------------------------------------- |
 | *chmod +x ./gitpush*                                          | {Adds Execute Permissions to all Users}                    |

-By doing this if we run the command to the file Permissions again...
+Now I can check to see if the file Permissions have changed...

 | Code Input *- Bash*                                           | Output                                                     |
 | :------------------------------------------------------------ | :--------------------------------------------------------- |
 | *ls -l*                                                      | -rw-rw-r-- 1 seansnake93 seansnake93 14382 May 27 17:14 README.md<br />-rw**x**rw**x**r-**x** 1 seansnake93 seansnake93  1845 May 27 17:45 gitpush.sh |

-I can see the Execute (x) Permissions is now present on the file.
+I can see the Execute (`x`) Permissions is now present on the file.
 If I run this file in the SHH terminal in its directory location...

 | Code Input *- Bash*                                           | Output                                                     |
 | :------------------------------------------------------------ | :--------------------------------------------------------- |